LLNL/sundials/doc/arkode/SphinxDocs/guide/source/Mathematics.rst

 iteration.
-In this case, an additional user-supplied argument indicates whether this Jacobian is time-dependent or not, signaling to ARKStep whether the Jacobian or preconditioner needs to be recomputed at each stage or time step.
+In this case, an additional user-supplied argument indicates whether this Jacobian is time-dependent or not, signaling to ARKStep whether the Jacobian or preconditioner needs to be recomputed at each stage or time step, or if it can be reused throughout the full ARKStep simulation.

 The optimal choice of solver (Newton vs fixed-point) is highly problem dependent.
 Since fixed-point solvers do not require the